-There are a variety of property types to choose from when looking for real estate to rent in Forest Hill.
-There are 18 houses, 0 townhouses, and 7 condos for rent.
-For past listings, search our Forest Hill sold and expired listings.
-The average listing price in Forest Hill for all home types is $4,554,942.
-There are many popular neighbourhoods surrounding Forest Hill, including Forest Hill Village, Forest Hill South, Cedarvale, Allenby, Humewood, Yonge and Eglinton, Chaplin Estates that offer a variety of rental prices and unique areas to live.
-Forest Hill also has many options for buyers with 25 active listings and an average list price of $4,554,942.
+There are a variety of property types to choose from when looking for real estate in Forest Hill.
+There are 27 houses, 2 townhouses, and 10 condos for sale.
+For past listings, search our Forest Hill sold listings and Forest Hill expired listings The average listing price in Forest Hill for all home types is $4,324,589.
+The average list price differs significantly when broken down by home type.
+The average listing price of a house is $5,491,333, $2,224,000 for a townhouse, and $1,174,380 for a condo.
+There are many popular neighbourhoods surrounding Forest Hill, including Forest Hill Village, Forest Hill South, Cedarvale, Allenby, Humewood, Yonge and Eglinton, Chaplin Estates that offer a variety of home prices and unique areas to live.
+Forest Hill also has many options for renters with 37 active rental listings and an average lease price of $5,830.

 Forest Hill is where you’ll find some of the city’s most extravagant homes, unique parks, and historic landmarks.